SnoozleStudio/marquee-top/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Marquee Top is a versatile WordPress plugin designed to add a responsive marquee text to the top header of your website.
-With fully customizable options, you can easily tailor the marquee's appearance, speed, and behavior to match your site's style and enhance user engagement.
+Marquee Top is a flexible WordPress plugin that adds a customizable marquee text to your site's top header, allowing you to adjust its appearance, speed, and behavior to suit your style and boost user engagement.

 == Description ==